DivyanshKushwaha/News-Sentiment-Analyzer/README.md

         streamlit run app.py
         ```

+### To Run the App on Hugging Face Spaces

+- Setup the Hugging Face Space (Read Setup Guide)

+- Upload the following project files to the created Space:

+    - utils.py
+    - api.py
+    - app.py
+    - Dockerfile
+    - requirements.txt

+- Hugging Face will automatically deploy the application using the Dockerfile

+- Test the Application by accessing Space’s URL provided by Hugging Face.

 ### Third-Party API Usage
 - Hugging Face Models: Download pre-trained models from Hugging Face using transformers library.